MaxThors/UW_final_project/README.md

-# VADER Sentiment Analysis
+## VADER Sentiment Analysis

-When preparing our data for our analysi, we chose to exclude products with an overall Amazon rating less than 4.
+When preparing our data for our analysis, we chose to exclude products with an overall Amazon rating less than 4.
 This was to focus on the best products as we are hoping to identify the best specialty flavor to expand our business.
 As a result, we were unable to achieve an acceptable accuracy score.
 There simply isn't enough "negative sentiment" within the dataset to train the model in a way that it will accurately predict negative sentiment.

 To dive further, we designed a VADER Sentiment analysis model in hopes to gain more insight.

 VADER produced a compound sentiment score for each review, which is great as we then had an unbiased score to compare against our formula of assuming all individual consumer star ratings of 4 or higher were positive.
+VADER scores from -1 to 1, with anything greater than 0 considered positive.

 Positive reviews are what we want as we hope the reviews will aide in identifying a new specialty flavor.
 The VADER Sentiment Analyzer agrees with our formula for positive sentiment 93% of the time.
 That is GREAT!